 The other day I was contacted by someone trying to sell me content services.
 Clearly her organisation didn’t even check my website or LinkedIn profile to see that content marketing is one of the core services we offer.
 Often, ill-informed people try selling me virtual services and offshore deployment options.
 Their lack of research simply wastes their time and mine, as my services are already very agile, and we have the ability to scale up or down at any time.

 Advertising means many things besides selling unnecessary products.
 It can take the form of releasing safety information that’s relative to your industry.
 It can also be having a social media presence that advertises other local businesses, non-profits, or healthcare workers, showing a sense of support and community.

 Of course, if your business does revolve around selling a product, you can still do so—but there are some considerations.

 Perhaps you offer free and/or discounted rates, mentioning that standard pricing will return after safety measures have lifted.
 You can also highlight the value of your brand in an informative way.

 As long as you understand that people can and will notice if you’re taking advantage—because that’s something that will taint your image long after the economy has recovered.

 Next, Start Helping

 It’s a now-common complaint: people are getting emails from businesses they haven’t heard from in years, offering them products they simply don’t need right now.
-Maybe it’s an email from the place they got an eye exam three years ago, or even a retailer they frequently use who’s now bombarding them.
+Maybe it’s an email from the place where they had an eye exam three years ago, or even a retailer they frequently use who’s now bombarding them.

 These “takers” stand out like a sore thumb.
 Their transparent efforts to make a name for themselves during this crisis will likely cost them loyal customers in the long run.
-On the other hand, businesses that are “givers,” that make an effort to show up for their communities, will be remembered long after this pandemic is over.
+On the other hand, businesses that are “givers,” those that make an effort to show up for their communities, will be remembered long after this pandemic is over.